 The Holocaust Museum is open daily with the exception of Yom Kippur and Christmas Day.

-The entrance to the Permanent Exhibit closes at 4:30pm to allow ample viewing of the exhibit.
+The entrance to the Permanent Exhibit closes at 4:30 pm (16:30) to allow ample viewing of the exhibit.

 The Holocaust Museum has its own police force and security protocols.
 Entrance to the museum requires airport-like security.
 (Keep your shoes on, though!)
 Any electronics and bags will need to go through the scanner.

 Open water bottles are allowed, but you will likely be asked to take a sip before they’ll let it in.
 Other beverages are not allowed if already opened.

 Photography is now allowed inside the museum and exhibits, as long as it is done without flash and without interfering in the experience of others.
 Photographs in or around the security area, however, are prohibited.

-A visit to the museum can be a full day experience, most of it spent in the permanent exhibit.
+A visit to the museum can be a full day experience, most of it spent in the Permanent Exhibit.
 It is recommended to reserve at least 90 minutes to fully experience this part of the museum.
 Based on your interests, you can easily spend more.

 It is very moving and follows a chronological path through the times leading up to, during and after the Holocaust.
-There are 3 floors each with it’s own time-frame.
+There are 3 floors each with its own time-frame.

 What is most memorable is the passport-like book you receive as you enter.
 It has the story of a real person who went through World War II and the events of the Holocaust.
 The book is chronological like the exhibit so as you walk through the museum, you’ll also have a personal story of what that person experienced during this same time.

 As you start at the top of the Permanent Exhibit, the museum focuses on the events leading up to the Holocaust and the rise of the Nazis 1933-1939.
 There are two films on this floor: The Nazi Rise to Power (13 minutes) and Antisemitism (14 minutes).

 The middle level of the exhibit focuses 1940-45 with the events most associated with the Holocaust – gas chambers, mass murder and the Nazi policy towards the Jews.
 The main focus on this floor are the concentration camps.

 The Final Chapter exhibit highlights the liberation of these camps and the aftermath of the Holocaust.
 Exiting the exhibit, you are introduced to a continuous looping video of testimony from Holocaust survivors.